bittercrow/Program-Function-Keypad-Bluetooth-LE/README.md

-# Program Function Keypad, ESP32 BLE
+# Program Function Keypad, ESP32 BLE HID
 This project is to build a programmed function keypad in order to operate Rhino3D in CAD design.
 This can be tailored for your purposes by rewriting the C program.
 Specifications:
 Microcontroller: ESP32 DevKit